 B.Sc., USAT Certified, CSCS, Training Peaks Level 2 Coach, Certified Bike fitter

 Jon grew up in beautiful Central Oregon competing against his older brother in many endurance sports.
 The thrill of competition pushed Jon to chase his brother from behind or hold on strong to his lead.
 Eventually, this led to competing at the ITU World Cup in Maui as a junior.
 That experience at a larger venue cemented in him a love for the sport that would largely lay dormant for years.
 That is until the need for a career change from the high stress and sleepless nights of the fire service led him to start his own business.
-Having coached athletes from first timers to Ironman finishers, and Ironman 70.3 World Championship qualifiers.
+Having coached athletes from first-timers to Ironman finishers, and Ironman 70.3 World Championship qualifiers.
 Jon has built Pure Endurance from a single endurance athlete to a team of supportive athletes who compete in in a variety of events and disciplines.
-Coach Jon has now regained the racing bug himself, and partly just to keep up with his ever faster athletes is making a return to the sport himself.
-Looking at several 70.3 distances races in the next few seasons.
+Coach Jon has now regained the racing bug; partly just to keep up with his ever increasing speedy athletes.
+Making a return to the sport, Jon is training for several 70.3 distances races in the next few seasons.

 Kristen Lipscomb, PhD.

 Kristen grew up in Rochester, NY playing sports (soccer and ultimate frisbee) through high school and college.
 Well into her athletic career, she suffered two ACL tears and a shoulder labrum tear, all requiring surgery.
 Although she was determined to not let these prior injuries stop her, she was skeptical about how her body would hold up to the demands of endurance sports events.
 Ultimately sustaining and treating these injuries led Kristen to pursue a PhD in biomedical engineering to better understand human movement and biomechanics.